Automattic/jetpack/projects/plugins/jetpack/readme.txt

 #### Bug fixes
 - Carousel: ensure that clicks on rounded images in galleries will load a custom URL when it is specified.
 - Carousel: improve the logic for adding carousel data so we can handle reusable blocks correctly.
-- Dashboard Widget: do not show the Stats configuration links when the feature is inactive.
+- Dashboard Widget: do not show the stats configuration links when the feature is inactive.

 --------